Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Conclusion and perspectives

-The different use cases show that Algorithm \ref{algo:algoGlobal} is able to solve optimal stopping time problems in a reasonable time, even when the dimension is high and also for multi-exercise.
+A stochastic control algorithm able to deal with (discrete) optimal stopping variables is presented.
+The different use cases show that the proposed algorithm is able to solve optimal stopping time problems in a reasonable time, even when the dimension is high and also for multi-exercise.
 The algorithm is simple and allows us to find an optimal policy without any knowledge on the dynamic programming equation.
-While the time increases a little when dimension increases, it increases a lot more with the number of time steps and the algorithm can have troubles to converge.
-To confirm all those results, one should study the convergence of the algorithm which is out of the scope of this paper.
+The method presented in this paper avoids a costly backward pass and only need a forward pass.
+While the computation time increases a little with dimension, it increases a lot more with the number of time steps and the algorithm can have troubles to converge.
+To confirm all those results, one should study the theoretical convergence of the algorithm.
+This algorithm could easily be extended to impulse control if combined with \cite{fecamp2019risk} in order to solve problems involving both continuous and discrete controls such as hedging with fixed transaction costs.